artie-l/pump-probe-experiment-control/README.md

 * LIA user manual
   - To know the form of queries and commands
 * Access to XPS motion controller Web-Interface
-  - IP, Login, Password, Delay Stage name
+  - IP, Login, Password, Delay Stage names

 # Program setup and first launch
 * Download the ZIP file and extract it to desired directory (`userdir/`).